Nixxy-lv/Nixxy-lv/README.md

 <details>
   <summary>About me:</summary>
-  i am an italian developer looking to get linux, assembly and general programming knowledge!
+  i am an italian developer that loves computer science and is currently making a Linux Distro: KoreOS!
 </details>

 <p align="center">